rdodda99/English_Score_Prediction/README.md

 ## Usage

-The web app allows you to enter the values of the features that affect the student performance, such as gender, writing score, etc. After submitting the form, the app will display the predicted math score.
+The web application provides a user-friendly interface where you can input various student attributes that influence their academic performance.
+These attributes include gender, writing score, and other relevant factors.
+Upon submitting the form, the application will leverage the trained machine learning model to generate a prediction of the student's English score based on the provided information.
+This prediction can assist educators, administrators, and students in understanding the potential English performance and identifying areas that may require additional support or intervention.